 - Integrate tools, techniques, and technologies used in cyber forensic investigations, data analytics, and litigation involving accounting information

-- Audit financial statements and information systems using practitioner software, such as IDEA, Tableau, and ACL
+- Audit financial statements and information systems using data analytic and visualization software, including ACL, IDEA, and Tableau

 - Apply information assurance techniques such as testing, validation, verification, and certification within given information security evaluation contexts